jsohlendorff/continuous_time_LTMLE/article.typ

 We consider a simulation study to evaluate the performance of our ICE-IPCW estimator and its debiased version.
 Overall, the purpose of the simulation study is to establish that our estimating procedure provides valid inference with varying degrees of confounding.
-In the censored setting, we do consider the estimation of the censoring martingale due to the computational difficulties with the censoring martingale term and leave this as a future research topic.
+In the censored setting, we do not consider the estimation of the censoring martingale due to the computational difficulties and leave this as a future research topic.
 The second overall objective is to compare with existing methods in causal inference, such as